vedantchimmad/Python_course/7.modules/README.md

 ---
 ### What is a Module?
 * Consider a module to be the same as a code library.
-* A module is a file containing definition of functions, classes, variables, constants or any other Python object.
+* A module is a Collection of functions, classes, variables, constants or any other Python object.

 ### Create a Module
 To create a module just save the code you want in a file with the file extension `.py`.